 Lee interviews Maggie’s parents after the funeral.
 He wants to look over her room and some home videos taken on the 4th of July the last night she spent at home with her parents.
-Maggie’s mother tells Lee that she never used much make up just a little lipstick and some eyeshadow.
-Lee sets his gaze on a guy in one of the slides, a young man named Donald Forbes who drove the girls out from college.
+Maggie’s mother tells Lee that she never used much makeup just a little lipstick and some eyeshadow.
+Lee sets his gaze on a guy in one of the slides, a young man named Donald Forbes who drove the girls out of college.
 Maggie used to date him.
 Donald Forbes is played by Gil Gerard … he’s shown with Diana Spencer Maggie’s roommate.
 Maggie’s father breaks down… “oh dear god” he cries.
 The scene cuts to Diana being interviewed by Lee.
 He asks if Maggie had been down or depressed at all.
 She tells him that she was full of life like always.
-He asks who she is afraid of, why she came to stay with her sister.
+He asks who she is afraid of, and why she came to stay with her sister.
 She tells him just so she wouldn’t be alone.
 A little more background about Maggie.
 She loved to dance she went to Ronnie’s bar a lot.
 The scenes switch quickly as Lee tries to understand the dead girl in the Volkswagon so he can trace her steps before she was murdered.

-Cliff Robertson maintains a low key subdued attitude.
+Cliff Robertson maintains a low-key subdued attitude.
 A solemn seriousness even while his feet wind up on his desk a lot.
 The investigation continues.
 He follows up at Ronnie’s Bar questioning the bartender.
 He tells Lee she always came in escorted.

 Lee then consults a doctor as to the profile of the type of person the killer would be.

 He tells him he’s above average intelligence.
 Quite resourceful because of the use of things on hand like the blanket etc. Compulsive too because of the very careful arrangement of things.